English

 –World Beat: African and African Diaspora Literature

 The African continent comprises 55 countries, each with a myriad of ethnicities, languages, and literary traditions.
-Students study oral traditions and read extensively from authors across the continent through short stories, music, poems, novels, films, and plays.
-Through a variety of characters, settings, and themes, we will break the notion of Africa as a monolith that has only one story to tell.
-From the outset of slavery to the modern day, the African Diaspora in the Caribbean and North and South America is a story of survival and the resiliency of cultures, religions, languages, and traditions.
+In this course, students study oral traditions and read extensively from authors across the continent through short stories, music, poems, novels, films, and plays.
+Through a variety of characters, settings, and themes, students challenge the notion of Africa as a monolith with a single story to tell.
+From the beginning of slavery to the present day, the African Diaspora in the Caribbean and North and South America is a story of survival and the resilience of cultures, religions, languages, and traditions.
 The literary, visual, and musical arts that arose despite efforts to exterminate and denigrate them are a testimony to their beauty and vitality and demand our attention and appreciation.
 The syncretic offerings of the African Diaspora are rich with traditions that thrive in modernity and ask us to consider essential questions of home, borders, and identity.
-We will uncover and celebrate the African roots that have found a home in our everyday lives while honing the skills students will need to thrive in a college environment.
-By studying the oral traditions of African ethnic groups, students will gain a new appreciation for and enhance their listening skills.
-Students will also face the challenge of complex literary analysis prompts asking them to examine style in addition to theme, to work on comparative analysis, and to incorporate research and supplemental materials.
-With creative and informal writing and projects, students will be asked to explore and express the connections between the literature and their own thoughts on race, gender, and nationality—their identity, in relation to the worlds they experience and study.
+Students uncover and celebrate the African roots that have found a home in our everyday lives while honing the skills needed to thrive in college.
+By studying the oral traditions of African ethnic groups, students gain a new appreciation for and enhance their listening skills.
+They also face the challenge of complex literary analysis prompts that ask them to examine style in addition to theme, conduct comparative analysis, and incorporate research and supplemental materials.
+With creative and informal writing and projects, students are asked to explore and express the connections between the literature and their own thoughts on race, gender, and nationality—their identity, in relation to the worlds they experience and study.